-

 Yours

 My flowers are dying.
-Yours are lovely.
+Yours

 3rd